sagemath/trac_to_gh/Issue 7153.md

 # Issue 7153: Doctest failures don't kill processes and bring system to a halt.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7153

 Original creator: drkirkby